 Gibbs-White was particularly influential throughout the tournament, appearing off the bench in all three group games and the round of 16 clash with Japan before earning a starting role for the remaining three matches, netting in the quarter-finals against USA and in Saturday’s final.

 Sessegnon, who was recently named in LFE’s October 2017 edition of ‘The 11’, also became more involved as the team progressed through the competition, making five consecutive starts and contributing five assists following his first appearance in the final group fixture against Iraq.

-Meanwhile, keeper Crellin was England’s second choice in between the sticks, but was handed his Under-17 debut against Iraq and celebrated by claiming a clean sheet in the 4-0 victory.
+Elsewhere, striker Loader appeared twice during the group stages, scoring twice against Iraq, while keeper Crellin was England’s second choice in between the sticks, but was handed his Under-17 debut against Iraq and celebrated by claiming a clean sheet in the 4-0 victory.

 The success adds yet more success for the nation’s youth teams during 2017, following victories at the Under-20 World Cup, Under-20 Toulon Tournament and European Under-19 Championship, as well as a runners-up finish in the European Under-17 Championship.